DoDCIO/json-ism/README.md

 | LES | LAW ENFORCEMENT SENSITIVE |
 | LES-NF | LAW ENFORCEMENT SENSITIVE NOFORN |
 | SSI | SENSITIVE SECURITY INFORMATION |

+#### Display Only To

+The `displayOnlyTo` attribute (Array[String]) identifies one or more countries and/or international organizations to which classified information may be displayed but NOT released based on established foreign disclosure procedures.

+#### Releasable To

+The `releasableTo` attribute (Array[String]) identifies one or more countries and/or international organizations to which classified information may be released based on established foreign disclosure procedures.

+#### Classified By

+The `classifiedBy` attribute (String) identifies the original classification authority for a resource.
+This attribute is primarily used at the resource level.

+## ISM Based on Classification

+This sections describes which attributes are required based on the classification of the resource.

+### Unclassified Information

+When dealing with unclassified information that has no limitations on dissemination, all ISM attributes are optional.
+It is recommended however to include `version`, `classification`, and `ownerProducer` at the resource level.

+### Classified Information

+When dealing with classified information, the `classification` and `ownerProducer` attributes are required.
+All other attributes are optional.